 Explore Arequipa and opt to take a city tour.
 Take an overnight bus to Nazca.

 Nazca is famous for one of the world's greatest archaeological mysteries, the Nazca Lines.
 Opt to take flight in a light aircraft for the best view or climb the viewing tower to get a glimpse if that's more your style.
+Enjoy a Pachamanca-style dinner in the evening.

 Transfer to Paracas with a stop at a winery and at the Oasis of Huacachina.